lowlevl/shrekd/README.md

 - [ ] Delete token in return headers, allowing deletion of a record
 - [ ] Add the full path when returning the URL

+- [ ] Reliability — Fix race conditions and use redis transactions

 ## Setup

 Currently the project requires you to host a **Redis** server locally for it to function properly.